Go on, be honest:

-- Whey Protein Powder: Conventionally used by many bodybuilders and athletes as a supplement to help increase muscle mass and strength, whey protein powder has been discovered to help weight loss and appetite control as well, according to various research published by US National Library of Medicine and Research Gate etc. One of the most popular whey protein powder brand is Optimum Nutrition with various flavors to choose from.
+- Whey Protein Powder: Conventionally used by many bodybuilders and athletes as a supplement to help increase muscle mass and strength, whey protein powder has been discovered to help weight loss and appetite control as well, according to various research published by US National Library of Medicine and Research Gate etc.

 - Ezekiel Bread (Sprouted Whole-Grain Bread): Sprouting increases amino acids in the grains and made sprouted grain bread higher in protein (about 15 grams per serving) compared to whole-grain bread (about 11 grams protein per 12-grain bread serving).

 - Cottage Cheese: Every 100 g of cottage cheese has 11.12 g protein with 98.47 calories.

 - Mozzarella cheese: A single serving of part skim mozzarella cheese provides 7 grams of protein, 6 grams of fat, and just 86 calories.

 - Tofu: Derived from soybeans, each 4-ounce serving of tofu contains about 8 g of protein and only around 2 g of carbs.